By Lt. Sarah Watson

 The CRCEA also awarded scholarships to three full-time college students.
 In addition to being academically sound, college applicants were required to write an essay about what the CDCR could do to help reduce the number of Correctional Officers committing suicide each year.
 Ten applications were submitted for consideration and the following three college students were recipients of a CRCEA Scholarship:

 Andria Davis is the daughter of Lieutenant Brian Davis and Information Technology Supervisor Christina Davis.
-Andria just completed her freshman year at Cornell College where she earned a GPA of 3.16.
-Andria proposed in order to eliminate the stigma of therapy being “weak” among officers; CDCR should mandate a bi-annual psych evaluation and annual well-being check.
-Andria contends by mandating these evaluations, CDCR would be able to detect changes in mental health and hopefully reduce the number of suicides each year.
+She just completed her freshman year at Cornell College, earning a GPA of 3.16.
+To eliminate the stigma of therapy as weak for correctional officers, she proposed a bi-annual psych evaluation and annual wellbeing check.
+Davis contends by mandating these evaluations, CDCR would be able to detect changes in mental health and hopefully reduce the number of suicides each year.

 CRCEA President/Community Resources Manager Vickie Grays stated, “When the CRCEA scholarship was first established in 2013, we were only able to award one $500 scholarship.
 Each year, we have been able to raise more money thereby increasing the number of scholarships awarded.
 This year we had 19 scholarship applications, which is the largest number thus far.
 CRCEA plans to continue to grow and we can award more scholarships to deserving high school and college students.”